-This is a characteristic view of the Place d'Armes in the winter, and of the citizens in their winter A number of gentlemen, some years since, formed an association to exhibit the Canadian Cariole in superior style.
-They usually held a weekly meeting for their display, and paraded before starting for a country party before the Castle Yard.
-The middle and larger part of the area is surrounded with a chain fence.
-For safety it is essential that the winter roads should be well marked, that neither foot-travellers nor horses and carioles, should be unexpectedly buried amid the beds of untrodden snow alongside.
-Hence, branches of evergreens are fixed at short distances, so as to be perceptible in the dark nights, to limit the traveller's course.
-The Place d'Armes is therefore represented as filled with these beacons, to di and Tolst tle, ing i In i obje a boj mod The depi Ove.
-Fur storr north roun whice stand the continue to twee in the ing to T senta Quel ary, Criver most to direct the transverse foot-paths within the chains, and the routes for carioles without the fence.
+THERE is a characteristic view of the Place d'Armes in the winter, and of the citizens in their exterior appearance.
+A number of gentlemen, some years since, formed an association to exhibit the Canadian Cariole in superior style.
+They usually held a weekly meeting for their display, and paraded in the Place d'Armes before the Castle Yard.
+The middle and larger part of the area is surrounded with a chain fence, affording the usual width of a carriage track between the foot walks and the inclosure.

+For safety it is essential that the level ground should be definitely marked, that neither foot travellers nor horses and carioles, should be unexpectedly buried amid the beds of deep snow.
+Hence, branches of Evergreens are fixed at very short distances, so as to be perceptible in the darkest nights, to limit the traveller's course, that he may not be ingulphed in the drifts on the sides of the road.
+The Place d'Armes is therefore represented as filled with these beacons, to direct the transverse foot paths within the chains, and the routes for carioles without the fence.